-As the father of four young children aged between 3 and 9, Marc Bullen knows he needs to think ahead when it comes to money.
+As the father of four young children, Marc Bullen knows he needs to think ahead when it comes to money.

 “I’ve always wanted to invest for the kids’ futures,” he says.
 “We were putting a few dollars a week into individual accounts but now we’ve combined that in a family trust to make sure we’ll be able to help them in the future – whether it’s buying a car, education, or helping them with travel, which I didn’t really get to do.
 Instead of getting 1% in a bank account, we wanted to put that money to good use in the future.